samnung/RKCalendarLink/README.md

 Simple component for updating time labels at right time.

 Notifies you whenever given calendar unit will change.
 All is done by using Foundation framework.
-No magix stuff :)
+No magic stuff :)

 ## Usage